 Community Crop User Agreement

-To register for a garden plot please read this agreement
+To register for a garden bed please read this agreement

 and fill in the required areas.